- Search The Registry

 *On this date in 1854, Elizabeth Jennings was refused a seat on a public Streetcar, setting off the first racial transportation lawsuit in America.
 It happened in downtown New York City.

 In the 1830s, New York City barely reached 14th Street, but it was growing.
 By the 1850s, Manhattan stretched to 59th Street and there were car tracks on most of the major avenues, from First to Eighth.
 This created a dilemma for Black New Yorkers.
-In the 1830s and early 1840s, Blacks didn't use public transportation, the white driver decided if you could ride or not, and Blacks weren't welcome.
+In the 1830s and early 1840s, Blacks didn't use public transportation, the white driver decided if they could ride or not, and Blacks weren't welcome.
 With the motto "walk," community leaders suggested using other means.
 Bucking the segregated system was also dangerous.
 Drivers carried whips and used them to keep Blacks off.
 Threats of legal retaliation were laughed at.

 By the late 1840s, there were special public buses on which Blacks could ride.
 They had large "Colored Persons Allowed" signs on the back or in a side window.
 But these vehicles ran infrequently, irregularly, and often not at all.
 In the 1850s, the horse-drawn streetcar on rails became a more common mode of transportation, competing with the horse-drawn omnibus in the city.
-(Elevated heavy rail, the next new mode in the city, did not go into service until 1869.)
+(Elevated heavy rail, the next new model in the city, did not go into service until 1869.)
 Like the omnibus lines, private companies owned the streetcar lines, and their owners and drivers could refuse service to any passengers.

 The Third Avenue Railroad, one of the first four street railway companies to be franchised in the city, had been in operation only one year at the time of the Jennings incident.
 The Jennings case was instrumental in establishing policy for a new service industry.
 A month after the verdict, a Black man was refused admission to a car of the Eighth Avenue Railroad, another of the first four companies, and won a similar judgment against that company.